seekdavidlee/github-action-continuous-integration/README.md

 # Introduction
-This is an introduction to GitHub Action focused on Continuous Integration or CI.
+This is an introduction to GitHub Action focused on Continuous Integration or CI for building and unit testing .NET Web API.

 # Steps
 To run the demo, please follow the steps below.